 Be direct.
 Simplify.
 This is good for your title, your url, and your reader, who has 8 seconds before they move on (yes, humans on the web have a shorter attention span than goldfish!).
 Keep it short and sweet.

 Connect to your business

-An About page connects you to your customer, so it is essential before you start to write that you know exactly what about you is the most a part of your business or blog.
+An About page connects you to your base, so it is essential before you start to write that you know exactly what about you is the most relevant to your audience.
 Yes, I know it is your passion project, your blood, sweat, and tears.
 It’s all you.
-But some part of you connects in the most personal way to your audience.
-Tap into that, relate to where your readers are in their lives, and you will have a powerful About statement.
+But some part of you connects in the most personal way to your reader.
+Tap into that, relate to where they are in their lives, and you will have a powerful About statement.

-For example, being a writer is not where I forge a bond with my clients, even though it is my actual product.
-Instead, my long, wayward road to being a writer is where I find I have the best connection.
-I have traveled widely, tried many jobs, and worked across many fields, and my clients tend to have taken the long road as well.
+For example, being a writer is not where I connect best with my clients, even though I do write.
+Instead, my long, wayward road to being a Book Coach is where I find I have the best connection.
+I have traveled widely, tried many jobs, and worked across many fields, and my authors tend to have taken the long road as well.
 We have a kinship that leads to trust and success.

-Unless you have a formal customer base, people want to know a little bit about the non-work you.
+Unless you have pre-existing readership or client base, people want to know a little bit about the non-work you.
 Just don’t get carried away.
 No one wants to read every restaurant recommendation you have and every favorite vacation spot you love.
-Save those for the blog.
+Save those for your blog.
 And no one really cares about names, either.
 But “inquiring minds want to know” what you are like when you are not hard at work.

 Pick a few key details that sum up your day-to-day and give it a sentence or two.
 How many kids or pets do you have?
 Do you love where you live?
 What’s your favorite book, hobby, travel destination?
 Ironically, this is your very brief moment to talk about yourself on your About page.

-Remember, from your Landing page to your Blog to your About, the customer always comes first.
-Read every sentence (or have someone read it for you) with your client in mind, not you, the writer.
-Let your business shine through you, not About You.
+Remember, from your Landing page to your Blog to your About page, the customer always comes first.
+Read every sentence (or have someone read it for you) with your audience in mind, not you, the writer.
+Let your work shine through you, not About You.